BZWayne/image_processing_algorithms/README.md

 types separately from the algorithm.
 7. Then new image with iterated rows and columns are equal to interpolated size of original image.
-The diculty I faced during the process were calculating the weighted average since it took too much time for understanding, implementing the out ranges of image so that it would neglect them.
-The good thing I have recognized is exploring new functions as meshgrid() and sub2ind() that simplied the whole process.
-As we can see from Figure 1., Nearest Neighbor sharpened the picture due to it just zoomed its size, however, bilinear smoothed the picture.
+As we can see from picture below, Nearest Neighbor sharpened the picture due to it just zoomed its size, however, bilinear smoothed the picture.
 The output of both images looks as follows: